tylerchilds/tylerchilds.github.io/resume/index.md

 Some people get dealt a better hand, while others play a terrible hand really well.
 Nobody else actually wanted to play.

-It's almost overwhelming that our life is compared to a game.
-In games, not everyone wins, there has to be more to life, such that, the people on top don't need to enslave the people on the bottom.
+People in power want to stay in power.
+People on the bottom just want a life, liberty and the pursuit of happiness.
+However, the cost of life is so high that most people are in debt, living paycheck to paycheck, and have no free time to improve their quality of life.
+The world is exhausted.

 I want to live in a world where we work together.
-A world where we bind ourselves together on our similarities, rather than divide ourselves on our differences.
+A world that doesn't leave anyone behind, by empowering them to help themselves and equipping them with the tools to do so.

 ### Achievements

 Nothing worthy of note.
 However, [this is my github](http://www.github.com/tylerchilds).

+### Pet Peeves

+* Stalker marketing tactics
+* The gas industry, in all facets
+* The unwarranted hate that Zune got

 #### Skills

 * Web Development: _Full-stack: Ruby on Rails, CSS specialization_
-* Ranting and conspiracy: _Maybe the worlds not as bad as I think and there are just *a lot* of incompetent people in power._
+* Ranting and conspiracy: _Maybe the world is not as bad as I think and there are just *a lot* of incompetent people in power._

 #### Aspirations